How technology is helping improve safety culture in the workplace

 For instance, specific devices can capture respiratory and cardiac data, especially for workers operating in hazardous environments.

-Wearable devices can also monitor environmental changes, alerting workers of potential dangers, such as releasing hazardous gas or radiation.
+Wearable devices can also monitor environmental changes, enhancing worker safety by alerting them of potential dangers, such as releasing hazardous gas or radiation.

 Virtual reality (VR) is now commonly used by companies to train employees for role-specific jobs.